Prince Edward Island facts

 Google Maps Prince Edward Island

 Please click here for driving directions.

 Google Street View is a feature of Google Maps that provides 360-degree panoramic images of many locations worldwide, including the province of Prince Edward Island.
 Here are a few exciting objects and locations that Google Street View on Prince Edward Island has captured:

 - The Confederation Bridge: Google Street View has captured images of the Confederation Bridge, a bridge that connects Prince Edward Island to the mainland of New Brunswick.

-- The Anne of Green Gables Museum: Google Street View has captured images of the Anne of Green Gables Museum, a museum located in the town of Park Corner that is dedicated to the popular children’s book character Anne of Green Gables.
+- The Anne of Green Gables Museum: Google Street View has captured images of the Anne of Green Gables Museum, a museum in the town of Park Corner dedicated to the popular children’s book character Anne of Green Gables.